-electrical system The your recreational vehicle is designed for using both 120 volt AC (alternating current) and 12 volt DC (direct current) All installations and capabilities. designs are built to comply with safety requirements of ANSI standard A119.2.
-National Electric Code and Canadian Standards Association.
+electrical system in your recreational vehicle is designed for using both 120 volt AC (alternating current) and 12 volt DC (direct current) capabilities.
+All installations and designs built to comply with safety requirements of ANSI standard A119.2, National Electric Code and Canadian 50-A, 125/250-V, 3-pole, 4-wire Standards Association.

-30-A, 125-V, grounding type
+30-A, 125-V, 2-pole, 3-wire grounding type

-2-pole, 3-wire,